vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-scripting.md

 ---
 published: true
+layout: post
+summary: "Why and how you can embed LuaJIT in your C application explained in layman's terms.
+The article covers all steps from building a small C application, extending it with Lua, to using FFI bindings.
+I wrote this originally for the CZ.NIC blog, and have been kindly allowed to keep it on my personal site."
 ---

 This week I was approached by a man dressed in a duck costume, he asked me: *"These layers and modules you talk about, they're cool.
 But can it be even better?"*.
 After the initial costume distraction wore off, I pondered a bit and said: *"Sure, let me just grab a cup of coffee"*.
 The real story is that layers are now much more interactive, and the documentation is improved.